 MCL's are set at very stringent levels by the U.S. Environmental Protection Agency.
 In developing the standards EPA assumes that the average adult drinks 2 liters of water each day throughout a 70-year life span.
-EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-in-ten-thousand to one-in-a-million chance of having the described health effect for other contaminants
+EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-in-ten-thousand to one-in-a-million chance of having the described health effect for other contaminants.

-VIOLATION INFORMATION - Did any monitoring, reporting, or other violations occur during the year? () Yes (x) No If yes, an explanation of the violation, including potential health effects, and actions we are taking to correct the violation, is as follows:
+VIOLATION INFORMATION - Did any PMCL or TT violation occur during the year? () Yes (X) No VIOLATION INFORMATION - Did any monitoring, reporting, or other violations occur du ring the year? () Yes (X) No If yes, an explanation of the violation, including potential health effects, and actions we ar e taking to corre ect the violation, is as follows: